adaltas/node-pad/README.md

 pad(5, 'pad', '+') // "++pad"
 ```

+## Options

+Options are provided as a third argument and are all optional.
+A string argument
+it is interpreted as the "char" option.
+Accepted options include:

+*   `char` (string)
+    The character used to fill the gap.
+*   `colors` (boolean)
+    Ajust to hidden terminal color characters, you may also use
+    `require 'pad/lib/colors'` to avoid passing this option.
+*   `strip` (boolean)
+    Remove characters from text if length smaller than text length, default to
+    "false".

 ## Left padding: `pad(length, text, [options])`

 Left padding occurs when the first argument is a number and the second